-Mantis' H-bridges are completely custom-designed PCBs.
+Mantis 2.0's H-bridges are completely custom-designed PCBs.
 Based on past experience with other H-bridges such as IFI's Victor series, it was desired to use an H-bridge that is more flexible, robust, and capable of chopping the motor power at a much higher frequency.
 A conventional single-channel PWM signal controls the speed and direction of the H-bridge output.

-Key features of the H-bridges are:
+Key features of the H-bridges shown in Figure 11 are: